Build mobile apps for SharePoint 2013

 Currently, the REST service in SharePoint 2013 is read-only.
 That is, only REST endpoints that represent an HTTP GET operation are available

 By default, the SharePoint 2013 REST service responses are formatted using the Atom protocol, according to the OData specification.
 In addition, the REST service supports HTTP Accept headers that enable developers to specify that the response is returned in JSON format.
-To learn more about REST services in SharePoint 2013, see Programming using the SharePoint 2013 REST service.
+To learn more about REST services in SharePoint 2013, see Use OData query operations in SharePoint REST requests.

 The SharePoint 2013 REST service supports the following OData query operators: